-It’s five years this month since I took up self-employment.
-Looking back, here’s some advice I would’ve given to my previously employed self.
+It’s five years this month since I became a self-employmed graphic designer.
+Looking back, here’s the advice I’d give myself.

 1. Look at the big picture